Kamyyylo/online-shop-builder/README.md

 # online-shop-builder
-## This is app built for deploy on heroku.
+## This is app build for deploy on heroku.
 For the whole code go to repository "GadgetShop"